 Peggy joined Fair Food in the summer of 2011.
 She is an editor, writer, recipe developer, gardener, and local foods enthusiast (among other things).
 She is the author of The Teenage Mutant Ninja Turtles Pizza Cookbook, and the creator of ThursdayNightPizza.com, where she shares pizza recipes based on whole, seasonal ingredients.

-Emily joined Fair Food in September 2016 as she began her year of Quaker Voluntary Service here in Philadelphia.
+Emily joined Fair Food in September 2016.
 Living on a Southwestern Virginia sheep farm for most of her childhood gave her a taste of locally grown and humanely raised food.
 Only when she moved to Richmond, VA to complete her bachelor’s degree did she realize how difficult it is to find, afford, or distribute that food.
 Emily is excited to grow Fair Food’s Double Dollars program and work towards a more connected and collaborative food access network here in Philly.
-When she’s not working at Fair Food, she’s designing knitwear, building intentional community with her QVS housemates, resisting the urge to take home every stray cat she finds, getting lost in the woods, and dismantling the patriarchy.
+When she’s not working at Fair Food, she’s designing knitwear, resisting the urge to take home every stray cat she finds, and getting lost in the woods.

 Mary Pham, Assistant Manager